 The base model comes standard with full power accessories, dual-zone automatic climate control, heated front seats, a six-speaker AM/CD/HD radio/SiriusXM stereo with USB and AUX inputs, a rearview camera, Bluetooth connectivity, cruise control, heated exterior mirrors, automatic headlights, auto up/down front windows, windshield wiper de-icer and 18-inch alloy wheels.

 To those features, the Limited adds or substitutes leather upholstery, power-adjustable driver's seat, harmon/karmon audio, a moonroof, and 18-inch BBS forged alloy wheels.

 All STI models are fitted as standard with dual front, front side and full-length side curtain airbags in addition to a driver's knee airbag and traction and stability control systems.

 Subarus appeal to two very different groups: families seeking safe and reliable transportation, and younger buyers seeking fast, fun, all-wheel drive performance vehicles.
-The Impreza WRX STI is aimed at the second group, finding its biggest competition in the rival Mitsubishi Lancer Evolution X, its biggest competitor, has been phased out, but buyers can also consider the Volkswagen Golf R and the Ford Focus RS.
+The Impreza WRX STI is aimed at the second group.
+The Mitsubishi Lancer Evolution X, its biggest competitor, has been phased out, but buyers can also consider the Volkswagen Golf R and the Ford Focus RS.